Aiko-IT-Systems/DisCatSharp/DisCatSharp.Docs/articles/misc/hosting.md

 - Find the option `Default USB configuration` and choose `Transferring files`.
 Disconnect your phone from the usb and reconnect it again.

-> [!NOTE]
-> A prompt should come up saying a new device is connected to the PC which is the phone.
-Go to `This PC` on Windows and double click on your device.

 - Double click on `Phone` or what it is named, then simply copy your project folder from your pc and paste it in there.
 If you want to keep it in a custom path, remember the path to the project.

 >[!NOTE]